 Sensitive, eager to please, and supremely loyal, the Weimaraner is known to be very devoted and attached to its human family.
 It follows its owners from room to room and will develop separation anxiety when left on its own.

 Follow a set feeding schedule consistently and provide the same food to your pet to avoid gastrointestinal problems.
-However, if you need to change its diet to another type of high-quality food, do so gradually.
-This allows your dog to adjust accordingly without complications.
-Puppies must be fed 3–4 times a day.
-Adult Weimaraners should be fed twice a day, but in small meal portions as they are prone to bloat.
+A Weimaraner puppy must be fed three to four times a day.
+An adult Weimaraner should be fed twice a day, but in small meal portions as he is prone to bloat.

-For a Weimer puppy that’s 2–7 months old, feed it 264–506 g of food daily, depending also on its size and activity level.
-For one that is 8–10 months old, feed it 374–402 g of food daily.
-For a Weim pup that is 11–14 months old, provide 290–357 g of food.
-When it turns 15 months and beyond, you can give it adult food.
+For a Weimer puppy that’s two to seven months old, feed 264–506 g of food daily, depending also on his size and activity level.
+For one that is eight to ten months old, feed 374–402 g of food daily.
+For a Weim pup that is eleven to fourteen months old, provide 290–357 g of food.
+When he turns fifteen months and beyond, you can give him adult food.

-The average lifespan of Weimaraners is 11 to 14 years.
+The average lifespan of Weimaraners is eleven to fourteen years.
 This breed is robust, healthy, and faces only few hereditary issues.
 However, it is known to be affected by the following health issues:

-Being a very intelligent and active breed, the Weimer should be exercised for at least 2 hours daily.
+Being a very intelligent and active breed, the Weimer should be exercised for at least two hours daily.
 The activity should involve a combination of mental and physical stimulation.

 To buy a well-bred Weimaraner puppy, you may expect to spend at least £400–£900.
 Insurance may cost about £30 (basic) to £67 (lifetime) monthly.
 The food expenses may cost about £40–£50 per month.
 For vaccinations, boosters, annual checks, and other veterinary costs, pet care expenses may add up to more than £1,200 annually.